On this page...

 Time of Transfer Inspection Law

-Iowa's Time of Transfer (ToT) septic system inspection law requires that every home or building served by a septic system have that septic system inspected prior to the sale or deed transfer of the home or building.
+Iowa's Time of Transfer (ToT) inspection law, as established in Iowa Code 455B.172, requires that every home or building served by a private sewage disposal system have that system inspected prior to the sale or deed transfer of the home or building.
 All inspections must be conducted by an inspector that has been certified by the Iowa DNR.

-The purpose of the law is to eliminate sub-standard or polluting septic systems.
-A sub-standard septic system is one that has no treatment (secondary treatment) following the septic tank or has a secondary treatment system that has failed.
-These sub-standard septic systems pose an environmental and public health hazard and require repair.
-If you have a septic system with a septic tank AND a secondary treatment system such as a seepage (leach) field, sand filter or other approved device, and it is not creating a public health or environmental hazard, it does not have to meet current code.
+The purpose of the law is to eliminate sub-standard or polluting private sewage disposal systems (PSDSs).
+A sub-standard PSDS is one that has no treatment (secondary treatment) following the septic tank or has a secondary treatment system that has failed.
+These sub-standard PSDSs pose an environmental and public health hazard and require repair.
+If you have a PSDS with a septic tank and a secondary treatment system such as a seepage (leach) field, sand filter or other approved device, and it is not creating a public health or environmental hazard, it does not have to meet current code.

 Back to topTime of Transfer Database

-The new ToT Database allows certified ToT inspectors to login in and enter inspection reports online.
+The ToT Database allows certified ToT inspectors to login in and enter inspection reports online.
 All ToT inspection reports will be automatically transmitted to the DNR and the county where the property is located.
-If an inspector enters a buyer, realtor, or homeowners’ email, those affiliates will also be provided a copy of the report.
-All ToT inspection reports will be available to the public online upon submittal.
+If an inspector enters a buyer, realtor, or homeowners’ email in the database, those affiliates will also be provided a copy of the report.
+Once a ToT inspection report is submitted in the database, it is available to the public.

-- Please use the online tool for submission of all TOT Inspection Reports.
+- Use the online tool for submission of all TOT Inspection Reports

-- User Guides and additional information are available on the ToT Database Help tab at:
+- User Guides and additional information are available on the ToT Database Help tab at https://programs.iowadnr.gov/timeoftransfer/Home/Help

 - A Public User Manual and a video describing how to search for inspections are available on the ToT Database Help tab at: https://programs.iowadnr.gov/timeoftransfer/Home/Help.

-- Please note that the ToT Database currently only has inspection reports that have been entered in 2022.
+- Please note that the ToT Database currently only has inspection reports that have been entered since 2022.

 Certified Time of Transfer Inspectors